What is a Multi-CDN Solution? CDN Strategies for Real Time Streaming Performance

 Enhanced Security

-Another major perk of using a multi-CDN setup is that it enhances the security of your streaming setup.
+Another major perk of using a multi-CDN architecture is that it enhances the security of your streaming setup.
 If one CDN provider has a security breach, the alternate CDN provider can kick in and continue the secure streaming experience.
 Broadcasters can rest assured knowing that they have backup security options.

 Multi-CDNs that have a multi-authoritative DNS are an even more secure option.